kylejohnson/puppet-zoneminder/README.md

 puppet-zoneminder
 =================

-A puppet module to completely install ZoneMinder 1.25.0 from source, including the mastertheknife's patch and a WebUI with apache
+A puppet module to completely install ZoneMinder 1.25.0 from source, including mastertheknife's patch and a WebUI with apache